microsoft/ignite-learning-paths-training-mod/mod30/Setup.md

 3. Choose `External git` then click continue
 4. Choose `Kudu` then click continue
 5. Put in repo: https://github.com/Microsoft/Ignite-Learning-Paths and branch `master` and check `no` for `Private Repository`
 6. Confirm and the deployment will begin.
-Once the status is `Success (Active)` you should have the function app
+Once the status is `Success (Active)` you should have the function app.

-## Mobile App Troubleshooting